Non Profit Organizations and Religious Corporations

 When charities, churches, synagogues, mosques, foundations, service organizations, fire departments, and other not-for-profits fail to comply with the complex regulations, the penalties—and the damage to their ability to collect donations — can be severe.

-For almost thirty five years, our Buffalo Business Attorneys have been assisting New York religious institutions, religious corporations, non profit organizations and not-for-profit corporations with their legal matters.
+For almost thirty five years, our Buffalo business lawyers have been assisting New York religious institutions, religious corporations, non profit organizations and not-for-profit corporations with their legal matters.
 We have been able to work with nonprofits for this long because we offer professional legal guidance at very affordable rates.

-Our Buffalo Business Attorneys have years of experience in actually creating non-profit groups… and acting as their legal-advisor as they grow.
+Our Buffalo business lawyers have years of experience in actually creating non-profit groups… and acting as their legal-advisor as they grow.
 And we have had the honor of assisting New York tax-exempt organizations and foundations of all sizes.

-Non profit organizations and not-for-profit corporations need an experienced New York attorney who can:
+Non profit organizations and religious corporations require an experienced business attorney who can: